Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-2-TokenCache/README.md

 ### Reference Microsoft.Extensions.Caching.SqlServer

-This sample proposes a distributed SQL token cache.
+This sample can use a distributed SQL token cache.
 To use it, you'll need to add a reference to the `Microsoft.Extensions.Caching.SqlServer` NuGet package

-### Update the `Startup.cs` file to enable Token caching using Sql database.
+### Update the `Startup.cs` file to enable Token caching using Sql database

 ```CSharp
 public void ConfigureServices(IServiceCollection services)